 Dedicated to the preservation of the old David Bradley/Roper Sears Suburban

 When do you know you are truly passionate about a hobby?
 Why does your neck hurt so much from the whiplash of turning backwards while driving through great states like Illinois, Indiana and Pennsylvania every time you see what you think is an old garden tractor sitting next to a beautiful old barn, rusting away?
 You think; “When’s the last time it was started”.
 Nothing a little gas tank cleaning and a squirt of starting fluid couldn’t fix, right?
 “It’s a piece of rusted junk”, your wife says.
 No, it just needs some love.
 Hours of scouring through craigslist and flea-bay lists over and over.
 Just to check it again 24 hours later in case you missed something.
-Thoughts of where the next garden tractor is going to come from stuck in your head like an Alabama flea imbedded in the fur of a hound dog.
+Thoughts of where the next garden tractor is going to come from stuck in your head.
 Pictures, videos, blogs, websites, user groups, support groups.
 Get the picture?
 Welcome to the Sears Suburban Backyard Tractor Club website.
 A club dedicated to the preservation of the old David Bradley/Roper Sears Suburban.
 You’re amongst friends.
 Call it Suburban therapy.
 Heck, there are worst things you could be doing with your time.
 Why not bond with your sons and daughters, wife and pets, friends and neighbors and save an old iron from the scrap heap.
 It’s OK, you’re not alone in your obsession.
-Or am I?

 Welcome to the Sears Suburban Backyard Tractor Club’s official website.
 This club was created primarily for 60’s and 70’s garden tractor collectors of the vintage Sears Suburban garden tractor line.
 In the coming months, we hope to provide information about Suburban models and the different implements that were available for these tractors.